Rexcrazy804/aleph/README.md

 windows.

 ## Requirements
-A windows pc or a wine prefix (LINUX) with powershell installed
+A windows pc or a wine prefix (LINUX) with **powershell** installed

+> NOTE you may need to install powershell nonetheless on windows if you run into powershell not found error (I should fix it soon)

+> NOTE I have worked on this thing entirely on nix so I strongly recommend using the nix devShell when working on this project (also its really fucked up to set this cross compiling shinanigan up otherwise)

 ## Scoop Manifest Compatibility
 #### No implementation required